-On the basis of the record developed in the subject investigation, the United States International Trade Commission (Commission) determines, pursuant to section 733(a) of the Tariff Act of 1930 (19 U.S.C.
-1673b(a)) (the Act), that there is a reasonable indication that an industry in the United States is threatened with material injury, by reason of imports from China of malleable iron pipe fittings, provided for in subheading 7307.19.90 of the Harmonized Tariff Schedule of the United States, that are alleged to be sold in the United States at less than fair value (LTFV).
+The Commission hereby gives notice of the scheduling of the final phase of antidumping investigation No. 731-TA-1021 (Final) under section 735(b) of the Tariff Act of 1930 (19 U.S.C.
+1673d(b)) (the Act) to determine whether an industry in the United States is materially injured or threatened with material injury, or the establishment of an industry in the United States is materially retarded, by reason of less-than-fair-value imports from China of malleable iron pipe fittings, provided for in subheading 7307.19.90 of the Harmonized Tariff Schedule (HTS).

 By order of the Commission.